-- Executive Committee does not have to assess a penalty. - (I) FEE APPROVAL/PAYMENT.
+- Executive Committee does not have to assess a penalty. - (l) FEE APPROVAL/PAYMENT.
 Fees are to be paid by the host school or by the game management as approved by the school.
 Fees should be paid promptly.
-Schools that do not pay within 45 days of the contest are subject to the range of penalties listed in Section 29. - (m) FLAT FEE SCHEDULE AND TRAVEL REIMBURSEMENT. - (1) The flat fee schedule and mileage reimbursement, as approved by the Legislative Council, shall be posted on the UIL website. - (n) OTHER ALLOWABLE EXPENSES. - (1) Lodging.
-By agreement of the officials and schools, schools may pay lodging. - Ground Transportation.
+Schools that do not pay within 30 days of the contest are subject to the range of penalties listed in Section 29.
+For contests played prior to or during a school holiday or break, the 30 day period would start the first day school is back in session. - (m) FLAT FEE SCHEDULE AND TRAVEL REIMBURSEMENT. - (1) The flat fee schedule and mileage reimbursement, as approved by the Legislative Council, shall be posted on the UIL website. - (n) OTHER ALLOWABLE EXPENSES. - (1) Lodging.
+By agreement of the officials and schools, schools may pay lodging. - (2) Ground Transportation.
 If prior agreement exists, schools may pay taxi fare, etc., for officials. - (o) LIMITATION.
 No other item shall be included in payment of officials. - (p) OFFICIALS RULES COMPLIANCE PROGRAMP(OCP). - (1) Officials Required To Complete Online Rules Compliance Program.
 All officials in baseball, basketball, football, soccer, softball, volleyball and wrestling shall annually complete an online Rules Compliance Program approved by UIL.
 The Officials Rules Compliance Program (OCP) is a condition of registration as prescribed by this section. - (2) Registration List.
 UIL shall maintain, verify, and make available to member schools a list of all sports officials registered with UIL. - (q) REVOCATION OR SUSPENSION OF REGISTRATION. - (1) UIL may revoke or suspend UIL registration of a sports official determined by UIL to have violated the provisions of UIL Constitution and Contest rules governing sports officials or other UIL policy applicable to sports officials.
-Except in cases arising from criminal background checks, before UIL may take action to revoke or suspend a sports official's registration, UIL shall: - (A) notify and consult with the local chapter or association of sports officials of which the sports official is a member; - (B) allow the local chapter or association 15 days after the date notice is received from the UIL to take action to adjudicate the alleged violation; and - (C) if after the 15th day following the date notice is received from UIL the local chapter or association has failed to take action against the sports official or takes action UIL finds to be insufficient, UIL may refer the matter to the UIL Sports Officials Committee to consider action against the sports official through a process adopted by the committee.
-The process adopted shall include provisions for providing notice to the sports official in question of the allegations made and any relevant evidence as well as an opportunity for the sports official, either in writing or in person, to present his or her case to the committee.
+Except in cases arising from criminal background checks, before UIL may take action to revoke or suspend a sports official's registration, UIL shall: - (A) notify and consult with the local chapter or association of sports officials of which the sports official is a member; - (B) allow the local chapter or association 15 days after the date notice is received from the UIL to take action to adjudicate the alleged violation; and

-(D) UIL shall advise both the sports official and the local chapter or association of sports officials in writing of any decisions and any actions taken against the sports official by the UIL Sports Officials Committee, along with any supporting evidence relied upon in reaching a decision.
+- (C) if after the 15th day following the date notice is received from UIL the local chapter or association has failed to take action against the sports official or takes action UIL finds to be insufficient, UIL may refer the matter to the UIL Sports Officials Committee to consider action against the sports official through a process adopted by the committee.
+The process adopted shall include provisions for providing notice to the sports official in question of the allegations made and any relevant evidence as well as an opportunity for the sports official, either in writing or in person, to present his or her case to the committee. - (D) UIL shall advise both the sports official and the local chapter or association of sports officials in writing of any decisions and any actions taken against the sports official by the UIL Sports Officials Committee, along with any supporting evidence relied upon in reaching a decision.
 UIL shall maintain copies of the decisions of the UIL Sports Officials Committee for purposes of establishing precedent and guidance to local chapters or associations in regard to actions and sanctions.